 or medical support for the child, payments for child care, and payments

 for health care costs that may not be covered by health insurance.

-What Factors Determine the Amount of Support Paid?
+Factors Determining the Amount of Support Paid

 One of the most common questions asked by parents is how the court determines